Failed mission raises doubts about Mexican security strategy

 In the case of Ovidio Guzmán, the U.S. has requested his arrest for extradition.

-On Thursday, López Obrador, responding to speculation the U.S. government had pressured Mexico to act, said: “We do not take orders from Washington.”
+On Thursday, López Obrador, responding to speculation the U.S. government had pressured Mexico to act, said flatly: “We do not take orders from Washington.”

-Wood, of the Wilson Center, doubted this would be the last time that Mexico, facing U.S. pressure, goes after a drug lord under López Obrador.
+Wood, of the Wilson Center, doubted this would be the last time we see Mexico go after a drug lord under López Obrador, because the U.S. pressure is not going to go away.

 “There was huge disappointment on the part of folks in Congress and in the State Department and intelligence services with the way that the Culiacan mission was mishandled,” Wood said.